Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 If you’re comparing cosmetic options more broadly, this guide may help: Composite Bonding vs Veneers.

-Do You Need Full Removal – Or Just a Refresh?
+Do You Need Full Removal Or Just A Refresh?

 Many patients assume the only options are “keep it” or “remove it.”
 In reality, cosmetic bonding is often maintained rather than fully removed.

-Bonding can often be:
+Composite bonding can often be:

 - Re-polished to improve shine and reduce staining